samik1986/ML_Semantic_Segmenation_NMI/Mask_RCNN/samples/nucleus/README.md

-# Nuclei Counting and Segmentation
+# Semantic Segmentation and Cell Detection

 This sample implements both the Cell Detection and Semantic Segmentation Code.
 The goal is to segment individual nuclei in microscopy images.